rosszurowski/dotfiles/README.md

 # Dotfiles

 Preferences and config for my dev environment.
 A bunch of zsh, Git, and OS X scripts and utilities that I'm used to.
+Most interesting to others might be my [folder of utility scripts](#personal-utilities).

 ## Installation